-Pamear Pagional Principles from Resolut ion XIII.9 Planned Evnanditura Ramsar Regional Initiative (RRI) and year of establishment No. of countries supporting the RRI TORs (incl.
-ROPs) Structure and governance Status/role of the Convention Secretariat Financial management budget for 2022 (CHF unless stated) Expenditure in 2022 (CHF unless stated) Financial Key activities Challenges Ramsar Regional Initiative for the Conservation and Wise Use of High Andean Wetlands (HAW), 2005 8 Yes Committee (National Focal Points of member the Coordination Committee (previous Standing None None Wetlands for the Future Fund Meeting of the Coordination Committee at COP14 Presentation of the guide on good restoration practices Rotation of coordination Ramsar Regional Initiative for the Conservation and Wise Use of the Plata River Basin, 2009 5 Yes Committee (member countries) as the governance body reviews the Coordination Committee Committee (previous Standing None None Coordination Committee Recurring institutional changes
+Domeser Degional Principles from Resolut ion XIII.9 Planned Francisco di tranc Ramsar Regional Initiative (RRI) and year of establishment No. of countries supporting the RRI TORs (incl.
+ROPs) Structure and governance Status/role of the Convention Secretariat Financial management budget for 2022 (CHF unless stated) in 2022 (CHF unless stated) Financial resources Key activities Challenges Ramsar Regional Initiative for the Conservation and Wise Use of High Andean Wetlands (HAW), 2005 8 Yes Committee (National Focal Points of member countries) has annual the Coordination Committee Committee (previous Standing None Meeting of the Coordination Committee at COP14 Presentation of the guide on good restoration practices Rotation of coordination Ramsar Regional Initiative for the Conservation and Wise Use of the Plata River Basin, 2009 5 Yes Committee (member countries) as the governance body reviews the Coordination Committee Committee (previous Standing None None - Meeting of the Coordination Committee at COP14 Recurring institutional changes

 Ramsar Regional Principles from Resolut ion XIII.9 Planned Expenditure Initiative (RRI) and year of establishment No. of countries supporting the RRI TORs (incl.
-ROPs) Structure and governance Status/role of the Convention Secretariat Financial management budget for 2022 (CHF unless stated) in 2022 (CHF unless stated) Financial resources Key activities Challenges Caribbean Wetlands Ramsar Regional Initiative (CariWet), 2009 14 Yes by two member countries and includes all Regional Initiative Committee member providing support information , in the second Environment, Nature Conservation and Nuclear - Launch of the IKI project in the Dominican Republic - Workshop on Climate Change and Ecosystem Services in the Dominican Republic - Side event at COP14 Overcoming delays due to COVID19 Ramsar Regional Initiative for the Conservation and Wise Use of Mangroves and Coral Reefs, 2009 14 Yes committee of the Initiative is led by two member Provides support to the regional committee Coordination Committee (previous Standing Committee allocations were administered by the Secretariat under decisions of Coordination Committee). information , in-kind - Meetings of the Coordination Committee - Update of the regional projects - Implementation of the regional project on "Status of coastal blue carbon ecosystem and capacity- building of the countries that make up the RRI" Communication among countries, Resource Mobilization, rotation of coordination
+ROPs) Structure and governance Status/role of the Convention Secretariat Financial management budget for 2022 (CHF unless stated) in 2022 (CHF unless stated) Financial resources Key activities Challenges Caribbean Wetlands Ramsar Regional Initiative (CariWet), 2009) Yes by two member countries and includes all Regional Initiative Committee member providing support information , in the second Environment, Nature Conservation and Nuclear - Launch of the IKI project in the Dominican Republic - Workshop on Climate Change and Ecosystem Services in the Dominican Republic - Side event at COP14 Overcoming delays due to COVID19 Ramsar Regional Initiative for the Conservation and Wise Use of Mangroves and Coral Reefs, 2009 14 Yes Provides support to the regional committee Coordination Committee (previous Standing Committee allocations were administered by the Secretariat under decisions of Coordination Committee). information , in-kind - Meetings of the Coordination Committee - Update of the regional projects - Implementation of the regional project on "Status of coastal blue carbon ecosystem and capacity- building of the countries that make up the RRI" Communication among countries, Resource Mobilization, rotation of coordination

-Domasa Basismal Principles from Resolut ion XIII.9 Planned Francisco dita mo Ramsar Regional Initiative (RRI) and year of establishment No. of countries supporting the RRI TORs (incl.
-ROPs) Structure and governance Status/role of the Convention Secretariat Financial budget for 2022 (CHF unless stated) Expenditure in 2022 (CHF unless stated) Financial resources Key activities Challenges East Asian- Australasian Flyway Partnership, 2006 is on its Committee provides general policy, operational and financial direction to Partner The EAAFP Finance Sub-Committee provides advises the Secretariat and Partners on overall financial management.
+Barrage Barianal Principles from Resolut ion XIII.9 Planned C Ramsar Regional Initiative (RRI) and year of establishment No. of countries supporting the RRI TORs (incl.
+ROPs) Structure and governance Status/role of the Convention Secretariat Financial budget for 2022 (CHF unless stated) Expenditure in 2022 (CHF unless stated) Financial resources Key activities Challenges East Asian- Australasian Flyway Partnership, 2006 wohcito) The EAAFP Management Committee provides general policy, operational and financial direction to the EAAFP Secretariat.
+A meeting of the Partnership is held annually to oversee the implementation of the Partnership.
+The EAAFP Finance Sub-Committee provides advises the Secretariat and Partners on overall financial management.
 Reporting to the Meeting of Partners (MOP).
 653,479 (USD) (USD) Incheon Metropolitan City government, EAAFP Partner voluntary contributions, fundraising, project funding - Maintain and develop Flyway Network Sites including small grant programmes and technical advice on local sites - CEPA activities including Youth Think Tank and multiple webinars - Research, monitoring, knowledge including waterbird survey - Capacity building for local rangers - Flyway-wide approaches including support for ADB Regional Flyway Initiative No mention